ntno/mkdocs-terminal/documentation/docs/configuration/extensions/pymdown-extensions.md

 # PyMdown Extensions

-The [PyMdown Extensions] package is an excellent collection of additional extensions perfectly suited for advanced technical writing.
+The [PyMdown Extensions] package is an excellent collection of extensions suited for advanced technical writing.
 Terminal for MkDocs lists this package as an explicit dependency so it's automatically installed with a supported version.

   [PyMdown Extensions]: https://facelessuser.github.io/pymdown-extensions/